ingobeans/ittypda/README.md

 1. `cmake --preset Debug` (you only have to run this once)
 2. `cmake --build --preset Debug`
 3. `STM32_Programmer_CLI -c port=swd -w build/Debug/<DEVBOARD OR ITTYPDA HERE>.elf -v -rst`

+## project status

+project is in a very early WIP state currently! the PCB is the only finished part so far.

+the case is just a minimum-viable-product for now, and the firmware mostly acts as a proof-of-concept regarding graphics streaming and input handling from the keyboard matrix.

+thus the project is mostly about the creation of the PCB, with the case and firmware mostly just acting as beta features used to test the PCB itself.

+these features will be developed in the coming months though, and when i have guaranteed that the core PCB does work!

 <hr>